Summit Insights — February 2026

 What This Actually Means

 This was a success by any measure.
-9.1/10 average satisfaction.
-84% reporting the summit changed or reinforced their thinking about ownership.
-74% actively evaluating or moving within six months.
+People showed up—94% attendance rate across five days, triple the industry standard.
+They stayed—59% average watch completion, 3,143 total hours invested.
+Then they validated it: 9.0/10 average satisfaction.
+84% reporting the summit changed their thinking.
+72% actively evaluating moves within six months.

 But more importantly, it validated the thesis.
 High-earning professionals don't need more generic financial advice.
 They need curated pathways, vetted opportunities, and access to people who've actually executed at their level.